cschneid/sinatra-book/book/Deployment.markdown

 the view directory.
 In that case, add `:views => '/path/to/views/'` to the Sinatra options in your Rackup file.

+Additional note: some documentation sources will have a different format for passing options to Sinatra in the Rackup file, e.g.:

+		Sinatra::Application.default_options.merge!(
+		  :run => false,
+		  :env => :production,
+		  :raise_errors => true
+		)

 FastCGI                         {#deployment_fastcgi}